- County Treasurer

 - Failure to receive tax bill does not relieve the obligation to pay real estate taxes.
 Tax bills are mailed on or before 3rd Monday in December by the town, city or village treasurer.
 If you do not receive the tax bill in December, contact your municipal treasurer.

-- If paying by echeck, credit card or debit card online be sure to use appropriate link shown on the back side of your tax bill (pay the town, village or city for 1st installment and the county for all other payments unless municipality is a 3-payment town)
+- If paying by echeck, credit card or debit card online use appropriate link shown on the back side of your tax bill (pay the town, village or city for 1st installment and the county for all other payments unless municipality is a 3-payment town)

 - Monthly payments of $100 or more per month for unpaid taxes are accepted and applied to oldest year due.